Semantic-Org/Semantic-UI-React/CONTRIBUTING.md

 #### Component Part Props

->Warning, this pattern is experimental.
-Feel free to consider it in your API spec if it makes sense.
-We do not yet know if it is here to stay.

 Sometimes it is convenient to use props to generate markup.
 Example, the [Label][10] markup is minimal.
 One configuration includes an image and detail:

 ```html